abarnert/clovertest/README.md

 The output will go into a sqlite3 database named `clover.db` in that same directory.

 Note that if you run the script multiple times with the same data, you will get duplicate rows.
 (By default, sqlite3 maintains a hidden auto-int primary key, effectively a row ID, so each of these inserted rows ends up unique as far as it's concerned.)

+There's also a nim implementation included, mainly just so I could play with the language (this seemed like a good problem for that).
+To compile it, you'll need to install the compiler (`brew install nim` should do it on OS X, and I think most Linux package managers have it), then `nim compile clover.nim`.
+This will generate a binary `clover` that you can run.
+This one requires that CWD be the source directory, doesn't log as nicely, and probably has additional bugs.
+It's also slower, despite being a compiled language (not surprising, given that most of the work happens inside Python modules like `csv` and `sqlite3`, not actual Python code).

 # Data types